0xvext/pwnedpass-search/README.md

 # pwnedpass-search
-A python script to perform offline searches against the haveibeenpwned hash list(s), or similar
+A python script to perform offline searches against the haveibeenpwned hash list(s), or similar.

 Initial version to make use of the hash files released by @troyhunt on https://www.haveibeenpwned.com 2017.08.03.

-Use requires text file(s) containing SHA-1 hashes, one per line, of password strings in one or more text files.
+Use requires text file(s) containing SHA-1 hashes, one per line, of password strings.
 Based on the files available for download at https://haveibeenpwned.com/Passwords

 Currently Python 2 compatible.